NIC Logo

 Proctor - Verbal Instructions: Read to all candidates:

-You will breakdown your work area and dispose of supplies used in the previous sections of the examination.
+You will break down your work area and dispose of supplies used in the previous sections of the examination.

 You will be expected to follow all client protection, safety and infection control procedures.